Late goal by Mainoo lifts Manchester United to 3-2 win over rivals Liverpool

 United got off to a great start, with Matheus Cunha scoring in the sixth minute and Benjamin Sesko doubling their lead eight minutes later.

 Sesko scored after Liverpool's stand-in goalkeeper Freddie Woodman pushed Bruno Fernandes' header off Sesko's body.
-The goal was awarded after VAR determined the ball did not come off Sesko's hand.
+The goal was awarded after VAR determined there was no conclusive evidence of a handball by Sesko, with the ball appearing to brush his fingers on the way into the net.

 While Fernandes, who is one assist away from equalling the Premier League season record, was heavily involved in the goal, he was denied the assist as his header was parried by Woodman.